stackitcloud/stackit-cli/docs/stackit_volume_backup_create.md

       --labels stringToString   Key-value string pairs as labels (default []) --name string             Name of the backup
-      --source-id string        ID of the source from which a backup should be created --source-type string      Source type of the backup (volume or snapshot)
+      --source-id string        ID of the source from which a backup should be created --source-type string      Source type of the backup, one of ["volume" "snapshot"]
 ```

 ### Options inherited from parent commands